gskrscm/terraform-simple-app/README.md

 - We can have route 53 for DNS.

 - We can have blue green deployment strategy.

+- We can have base ami with all required softwares.

 ## Monitoring: